voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 .. tabs::

-    .. tab:: I have a data parser
+    .. tab:: I have a Python iterable for my data

         If you already have a way to efficiently parse your data into python, then the recommended option is to wrap it in a FiftyOne |SampleParser|.
-        For example, a `torchvision.dataset` is a parser for various datasets that has been wrapped in a FiftyOne |SampleParser|.
+        For example, a `torch.utils.data.Dataset` is a parser for various datasets that has been wrapped in a FiftyOne |SampleParser|.

         :ref:`Writing a custom SampleParser<Writing a custom SampleParser>` will allow you to use: